 William Hill do throw their financial weight around when it comes to offering live streaming.
 William Hill TV (WHTV) offer streaming daily with football, tennis, major horse racing and loads of other sports from basketball to volleyball.
 The streaming service runs in combination with the dedicated in play radio service and text commentary meaning it is possible to get minute by minute action on all in play markets.

-You don’t have to have funds in your account to watch WHTV which is a nice feature.
-You must however stake a minimum of £1 to watch a live horse race.
+What’s more, you don’t have to have funds in your account to watch WHTV which is a nice gesture.
+This goes for the horses too which is above and beyond.
 The streaming service runs seamlessly with in play and can be accessed fully through the mobile app.
 Streaming is indicated by a small TV symbol next to the event and can be viewed from the in play interface, or watch WHTV which covers racing only and is available from the home screen.

-William don’t quite offer the multi-event streaming functionality that others do, there are no bespoke event views or personalised grid systems in place.
-In saying that it is the simplicity of the William Hill live betting and streaming that is the selling point so perhaps this is not such a bad thing.
+It is the simplicity of the William Hill live betting and streaming that is the selling point, though, so perhaps this is not such a bad thing.

-Eluded to earlier the mobile app offering from William Hill (and indeed the mobile website) provides all the functions you get from the main site, you can manage your account, bet in play, stream, etc. The interface is good considering the depth of features offered, on the whole I prefer to bet from the app rather than the site.
+The mobile app from William Hill (and indeed the mobile website) provides all the functions you get from the main site; you can manage your account, bet in play, stream, etc.

 Gaming and Casino